Transfer/visiting student application procedures

 - A 2 to 3 page personal statement describing your achievements, insights about your law school experience thus far, and reasons you desire to transfer to Seattle U Law.

-- A completed application form downloaded from our website and sent to email@example.com.
-Once we receive your application, we can request information from LSAC.
+- A completed application form (PDF) downloaded from our website and sent to email@example.com, or use the regular JD application available through LSAC.

 Criteria for admission